TomiToivio/LaclauGPT-Multimodal-Analysis/README.md

 2. puhti_frame.py - This uses Llama to create a multimodal analysis of 1-6 extracted frames.

 3. puhti_summary.py - This creates a Llama summary analysis based on the metadata, Whisper transcript and Llama multimodal analysis results.

+4. puhti_postprocess.py - Create structured version of the summary output.

+5. puhti_populism.py - Analyze the results using the theories of Laclau and Palonen.

 Code for the [TikTok Scraper](https://github.com/TomiToivio/LaclauGPT-TikTok-Scraper) used to collect EP2024 data is also available.